-The Hepworth Wakefield is currently closed, however, highlights from Vision & Reality: 100 Years of Collecting can be viewed online via the venue’s website, for those in want of a sneaky preview.
+The Hepworth Wakefield is currently closed, however, highlights from Vision & Reality: 100 Years of Contemporary Art in Wakefield can be viewed online via the venue’s website, for those in want of a sneaky preview.

 100 years of contemporary art in one sitting?
 We hope you’re hungry.
 To mark The Hepworth’s 10th birthday, the award-winning gallery is looking back on its long history, rooted in the Wakefield Permanent Art Collection.
 Established in the 1920s, the collection grew out of works gifted by local industrialists and benefactors who believed the industrially thriving city deserved an art collection and gallery befitting its status.
 Fast forward to today and The Hepworth certainly seems to fit that bill, while the collection itself has grown to include over 5,300 works with a focus very much on the contemporary.

 The exhibition will feature historic highlights from its founding days, such as pieces by Agnolo Bronzino, Rosa Bonheur, James Tissot and John Atkinson Grimshaw, as well as works by 20th-century artists Prunella Clough, LS Lowry, Patrick Heron, Bernard Meninsky, Keith Vaughan, Kenneth Armitage and Lynn Chadwick, acquired over subsequent years.
 The Hepworth is one of the only regional galleries to be donated works by the American art collector Peggy Guggenheim, and several of these will go on display alongside a painting by her artist sister, Hazel King-Farlow, and the surrealist Yves Tanguy.